boolean

 /pages/about/+Page.js

-For an improved file and config organization, you can consider using a domain-driven file structure.
+For better config organization, you can use a domain-driven file structure.

 Without vike-{react,vue,solid}